-Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, recently published by Verso Books.
+Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, published in February 2020 by Verso Books.
 Titled The Conservation Revolution: Radical Ideas for Saving Nature beyond the Anthropocene, it outlines the historical roots and conceptual framework guiding the convivial conservation proposal and CONVIVA research project.
-It will be available in February 2020 here and via other major booksellers.
+It is available here and via all major booksellers.

 Follow us on social media: